mozilla/testpilot-metrics/README.md

 sendEvent({
   object: 'special-button',
-  event: 'click',
+  method: 'click',
   clientX: 185,
-  clientY: 560,
+  clientY: 560
+},
 transform: (input, output) => {
   // Add two extra fields from the input object to the output object. output.cd2 = input.clientX;
   output.cd3 = input.clientY;
   // Return the transformed output object, to be encoded and sent to GA. return output;
-  }
 });
 ```

 Google Analytics defines [8 different hit types](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#t),
-but this library only uses the `event` type by default.
+but this library only uses the `Event` hit type by default.
 Transform functions
 allow experiment authors to submit other hit types.
 For example, uncaught
 Errors could be sent using the GA `exception` type: